bluethumpasaurus/terraform-whpg7-cluster-aws/README.md

 2.  **Switch to the `gpadmin` User**

-    The `configure-instance.sh` script created a `gpadmin` user.
-Switch to this user to perform all cluster setup tasks.
+    The repo's `configure-instance.sh.tpl` script created a `gpadmin` user.
+Switch to this user to perform the WarehousePG cluster initialisation tasks.

     ```bash
     sudo su - gpadmin
     ```

-3.  **Create the Setup Script**

-    Use a text editor like `vi` or `nano` to create the setup script.

-    ```bash
-    vi setup_whpg.sh
-    ```

-4.  **Paste the Script Contents**

-    Copy the entire contents of the `setup_whpg.sh` file from this repository and paste it into the editor.

-    Save and close the file.

-5.  **Run the Cluster Initialization Script**
+3.  **Run the Cluster Initialization Script**

-    Make the script executable, `source` it and then run it.
+    There will be a WarehousePG cluster initialisation script located at `/home/gpadmin/setup_whpg.sh`. `source` the script to run it.
 This will set up passwordless SSH, create data directories, initialize the WarehousePG database system, and add a Standby Coordinator.

     ```bash
-    chmod +x setup_whpg.sh
     source setup_whpg.sh
     ```

     The script will take a few minutes to complete.

-6.  **Verification**
+4.  **Verification**

     The script will automatically run `gpstate -f` and a `psql` query at the end to verify that the coordinator standby is active and that all segments are configured correctly.